NebulaStellaNova/Violet-Engine/README.md

 The version you see now is actually V2, I have already coded the engine a lot before but had to stop due to it not being able to compile anymore.
 So, this is a recode of a recode essentially.

+I have a discord server for anyone who wants live updates on the engine: https://discord.gg/A3Hjgsp37r

 Here's Bopeebo Erect on the engine: https://youtu.be/iwcN0Sr3S3A